jamesgurung/teacher-ai/README.md

         * `category` - the category of the preset, displayed as a heading in the sidebar
         * `introduction` - the message to display when this preset is selected, in Markdown format (note that this is not sent to the language model)
         * `instructions` - the system instructions to send to the language model along with the user's message
-        * `model` - the OpenAI model to use for this preset, as configured above
+        * `model` - the OpenAI model to use for this preset, as configured below
-        * `temperature` (optional) - the temperature to use
+        * `temperature` (optional) - the temperature to use, where supported by the model
         * `reasoningEffort` (optional) - the reasoning effort to use, where supported by the model
         * `webSearchEnabled` (optional) - whether web searches are enabled
         * `vectorStoreId` (optional) - the ID of the OpenAI vector store to use for this preset
     * `showPresetDetails` - whether to show the preset details, such as the system instructions and model name, to the user
-    * `stopCommands` - an array of tokens that, when received from the language model, will stop the conversation and display a customised message; this needs to be used in conjunction with the model `instructions` above
+    * `stopCommands` - specific strings that, if received from the language model, will stop the conversation and display a customised message; this needs to be used in conjunction with the model `instructions` above, and can be useful for safety purposes
+        * `token` - the exact text to match in the language model's output (e.g. `[OFF TOPIC]`)
+        * `message` - the warning to display to the user, in Markdown format
+    * `userMaxWeeklySpend` - the amount each user is allowed to spend per week; resets Sundays (OpenAI token usage is retrospective, so users might slightly exceed the limit before restrictions apply)

 6. Create an Azure app registration.
     * Name - `Organisation AI`